rapidminer/python-rapidminer/README.md

 ### Installation of Server API

 The `Server` class requires a web service backend to be installed on RapidMiner Server.
 This is done automatically on the first instantiation of the Server class.
-However, in most cases, you need to create the repository folder for it manually. *Note that if you are the sole user of the Server instance or this Server API now and in the future, you can skip the steps below.
-Create a `Server` class from Python with the proper url.
-When you are asked for the repository path of the backend, just choose `/home/myrmuser/` as the target path.*

-Please follow the steps below to install Server API backend.
-These steps are needed to be done only once.
-You can use RapidMiner Studio or the RapidMiner Server web UI.
-See screenshots for performing the steps below [from Studio](docs/install/ServerInstallFromStudio.md) or [from Server web UI](docs/install/ServerInstallFromServerUI.md).
-1. Create a Server Repository folder (e.g. `repository_api` in the root folder).
-1. Give **read**, **write**, **execute** permissions to the **users** group on this folder.
-1. Specify this folder when you instantiate `Server` class from Python for the first time and it asks for the repository path.
+The repository folder `/shared` is used by default to store the backend process.
+This folder exists and is accessible by anyone starting from RapidMiner Server 9.6.0.

-The very first `Server` class instantiation can also be fully automated (thus, need for user input avoided), if you specify this repository path in the `processpath` parameter besides setting `url`, `username` and `password`.
+`Server` class instantiation can be fully automated (thus, no need for user input), if you specify `url`, `username` and `password` parameters.

-On the RapidMiner Server web UI you can see the installed web service (*Processes*->*Web Services*).
+On the RapidMiner Server web UI you can see the installed web service backend (*Processes*->*Web Services*).
 It has the name *Repository Service* by default, but you can change that with the optional parameter of `Server` class named `webservice`.
+You can change the process path location by setting 'processpath', but you need to make sure that it will be executable by all users of the Server API.
 If the web service is deleted, the next `Server` instantiation will re-create it.

 ### Usage of Server API